 -

-Show empathy: Try to put yourself in their shoes and understand their feelings and experiences without judgment.
-Empathy fosters connection and enriches the conversation.
+Show empathy : Try to put yourself in the other person's shoes and understand their feelings and experiences without prejudice.
+Empathy creates a connection and helps to deepen the conversation.

 -

-Recognize non-verbal communication: Pay attention to what is left unsaid.
-Facial expressions, gestures, and tone of voice often reveal more than words.
+Identify silent communication : Also pay attention to what is not said out loud.
+Facial expressions, gestures and tone of voice can say much more than words.

 -